Sonictherocketman/sonictherocketman.github.io/archive/blogging-writing-musing-and-thinking/article.md

 hero: /images/blog/notes.jpg
 re: https://www.joanwestenberg.com/the-case-for-blogging-in-the-ruins/

-Yesterday I stumbled on this quote from a blog post by [Joan Westenberg][joan]:
+Yesterday I stumbled on this quote from a blog post by [JA Westenberg][joan]:

 > Michel de Montaigne arguably invented the essay in the 1570s, sitting in a tower in his French château, writing about whatever interested him: cannibals, thumbs, the education of children, how to talk to people who are dying.
 He called these writings essais, meaning "attempts" or "tries."
 The form was explicitly provisional.
 Montaigne was trying out ideas, seeing where they led, acknowledging uncertainty as a fundamental feature rather than a bug to be eliminated.